dvorka/hstr/README.md

 again despite you used them recently?
 Are you looking for a tool that is able to manage your **favorite** commands?

-HSTR is a command line utility that brings improved BASH command completion from the history.
+HSTR is a command line utility that brings improved Bash command completion from the history.
 It aims to make completion **easier** and more **efficient** than `Ctrl-r`.